alensiljak/gnucash-portfolio/README.md

 ### Lint

-pylint can be used to check for errors. running `pylint app/` will run lint on the whole web app.
+pylint can be used to check for errors.
+Simply run lint tasks from vscode.

+running `pylint app/` will run lint on the whole web app.
 `pylint gnucash_portfolio` will check the library.
 Pay attention to the Error and Fatal lines.
+See utils/lint_app.cmd script for coloring output.

 Ref: [PyLint Output](https://docs.pylint.org/en/1.6.0/output.html)